What Are The Differences Between Religious Orders?

 the community life of the Benedictine orders (however the male branch tends to be less strictly enclosed than the female branch, likely due to the necessities of the priestly office).

 Unfortunately, like most orders today, the Carmelites resemble little of their original glory, as many of their rich traditions, religious zeal, and spirit of penance have been lost.
 However, there seems to be renewed interest in Carmelite spirituality, and returning to the original spirit of the rule as Vatican II called for.
+Certainly there is no lack of reading material for a true and proper renewal.
+And indeed, the Carmelites have no excuse to become truly great, from the pedigree of doctors they enjoy.
 Today, the Carmelites are divided into two main branches; the Discalced Carmelites [O.C.D] (founded by St. Teresa of Avila and St. John of the Cross), and the Carmelites of the Ancient Observance [O. Carm.].

 POOR CLARES: The Order of Saint Clare is an order of religious women founded by Saint Francis of Assisi and his loyal companion Saint Clare of Assisi.
 It can be said that Saint Clare complimented Saint Francis, but not in the way that most would expect.
 Where Saint Francis was an introvert and contemplative at heart, Saint Clare was a zealous missionary and extrovert.
 Ironically, Our Lord called the contemplative to the marketplace, and the missionary to the convent.
 (This should be no surprise, however.
 According to the Saints, to live in a convent, is to live in the very heart of the missionary life of the Church).
 Thus the Poor Clare's today tend to be cloistered contemplatives.
 As a basis for understanding Poor Clare spirituality, it is necessary to first understand Franciscan spirituality, since both are closely related and mutually illuminating [see section on Franciscans below]).